 Highly flammable liquids present a particularly high fire risk.
-For example, a leak from a container of flammable solvents, such as acetone, may produce large quantities of heavier-thanair flammable vapours.
+For example, a leak from a container of flammable solvents, such as methylated spirit, will produce large quantities of heavier-than-air flammable vapours.
 These can travel large distances, increasing the likelihood of their reaching a source of ignition well away from the original leak, such as a basement containing heating plant and/or electrical equipment on automatic timers.